sLg00/nba-now-tui/readme.md

 <h3>Tech details</h3>
-Concurrently querying NBA APIs and displaying the results in the terminal (revolutionary, i know).
+Concurrently querying NBA APIs and displaying the results in the terminal (revolutionary, I know).
 Results are stored in json files in a designated folder (**~/.config/nba-tui**).
 Only the necessary files are downloaded and parsed.
 On app initiation the daily scores, league leaders and season standings are queried.
 Once daily view is opened, the files for the box scores are downloaded and parsed.